Elizabeta Samara

-Elizabeta Samara (born 15 April 1989 in Constanța) is a professional Romanian table tennis and a three-time European champion.
-She is currently the player of CSA Steaua București.
-Samara previously represented Fenerbahçe SK.
-She has represented Romania at three different Olympics, in 2008, 2012 and 2016.
+Elizabeta Samara (born 15 April 1989 in Constanța) is a professional Romanian table tennis player.
+She won European titles in singles, doubles and team events at the European Championships and has represented Romania four times at the Summer Olympics.

+Samara had represented different teams in club competitions, including Turkish club Fenerbahçe SK and Romanian CSA Steaua București.
 On 26 July 2022, she agreed on terms with Greek club Panathinaikos.

+Personal life

 Samara is an ethnic Aromanian, and was born in a family of Aromanians.